Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 Procedure 8.i: Modifying Global Cluster Options With crm #

-- Log in every bit rootand start thecrmtool:
+rootand start thecrmtool: -

-- Show your changes: crm(alive)configure#showbelongings $id="cib-bootstrap-options" \ dc-version="1.i.one-530add2a3721a0ecccb24660a97dbfdaa3e68f51" \ cluster-infrastructure="corosync" \ expected-quorum-votes="two" \ no-quorum-policy="end" \ stonith-enabled="true"
+crm(alive)configure#showbelongings $id="cib-bootstrap-options" \ dc-version="1.i.one-530add2a3721a0ecccb24660a97dbfdaa3e68f51" \ cluster-infrastructure="corosync" \ expected-quorum-votes="two" \ no-quorum-policy="end" \ stonith-enabled="true" -

 As a cluster administrator, you need to create cluster resource for every resources or application y'all run on servers in your cluster.
 Cluster resource can include Web sites, e-mail servers, databases, file systems, virtual machines, and any other server-based applications or services you want to brand available to users at all times.